WORK-BASED LEARNING SAN DIEGO

 They also get to see how nonprofits, governments and businesses collaborate to meet local needs by participating in the national Student Leaders Summit in Washington, D.C.
 Many of the students use their new-found skills to create more change and improve more lives, with inspiring stories of enthusiasm and commitment.

-Applications are due in January of each year.
+Applications are available in October and due in January of each year.

 Science and Health Care